 Even though I never intended it to be, that was a teachable moment.

-We talked about homelessness.
-We talked about caring for those God brings in our path.
+We talked about homelessness and caring for those God brings in our path.
 We talked about sharing what we had.
-We talked about kindness.
+About kindness.
 And that night—as the kids shared about the experience with their dad—we talked about it again.

 How can you take advantage of the unexpected, teachable moments in life?
 Here are some ideas from experts (and expert moms).